hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-sustainability-insight-center-api-at-a-glance.md

 ## Where is the HPE Sustainability Insight Center API documented?

-The [API specifications](https://developer.greenlake.hpe.com/docs/greenlake/services/sustainability/public/) are found on the [HPE GreenLake developer portal](https://developer.greenlake.hpe.com/) along with other HPE GreenLake APIs.
+The [API specifications](https://developer.greenlake.hpe.com/docs/greenlake/services/sustainability/public/) are found on the [HPE GreenLake Developer Portal](https://developer.greenlake.hpe.com/docs/greenlake/services/) along with other HPE GreenLake APIs.
 For HPE Sustainability Insight Center, there are 3 API calls available:

 * **usageByEntity**: Retrieves an aggregated energy usage list grouped by individual entities over a defined time frame.
 * **usageTotals**: Returns the total aggregated power cost, power consumption, and carbon emissions over a defined time frame and supports filtering by entities.